 Inclusive Skating now provides a volunteer and coach education training platform and regular courses.
 Free online courses and seminars can provide coaches and volunteer activities supporters with training and support.

-Inclusive Skating now provides its own Leader course and Assistant Coaching Course.
+Inclusive Skating now provides its own Leader course, Assistant Coaching Course and Coach course.
 The Assistant Coaching course is CIMPSA endorsed.
 Zoom links for the virtual sessions are e-mailed directly to skaters and volunteers registered with Inclusive Skating.
+Check out the latest Virtual Activities Calendar for the current schedule of available courses.

 The iCoachKids Free online courses are one of our recommended resources.
-The iCoach Kids is available on the Inclusive Skating platform and many of the activities are incorporated into the Inclusive Skating Assistant Coaching Course.
+The iCoach Kids is available on the Inclusive Skating platform and many of the activities are incorporated into the Leader, Inclusive Skating Assistant Coaching and Coach Courses.

 All British Ice Skating licensed coaches are recognised as are coaches qualified through City and Guilds (Skate Excellence) and other suitable NVQ qualifications.
 The Skate Excellence Level 2 course costs £500 and can be booked through the Off-Ice Shop.